by Wan Zafran Pawancheek

 Chambering is essentially apprenticeship: pupils would shadow a more senior lawyer to learn the trade and craft of advocacy.

-It’s a vital tradition: a lot of what you actually need to know about legal practice will not be in the books, and the chambering period affords pupils some safety and a strong learner’s defence against the (undoubtedly many) mistakes they will make as a beginner.
+It’s a vital tradition: a lot of what you actually need to know about legal practice will not be in the books.
+The chambering period affords pupils some safety and a strong learner’s defence against the (undoubtedly many) mistakes they will make as a beginner.

-So it’s deplorable for masters to think it’s a waste of time to spend time sharing knowledge with their pupils; some even treat pupils as disposable clerks/secretaries, and take pupils as a way to cut costs.
+Unfortunately, there are also poor masters.
+Their kind thinks that it’s a waste of time to spend time sharing knowledge with pupils.
+A few treat pupils as disposable clerks/secretaries, and take pupils as a way to cut costs.

 Unworthy and uninterested ‘masters’ demean the profession.
 They should be barred from taking further pupils.